Projections

 API endpoints

-Admin (JWT authentication)
+Admin (headnode, JWT authentication)

-POST /_admin/projections # Deploy definition
+POST /api/instances/:id/projections # Deploy definition

-GET /_admin/projections # List all
+GET /api/instances/:id/projections # List all

-DELETE /_admin/projections/:name # Remove
+DELETE /api/instances/:id/projections/:name # Remove

 Data (API key authentication)